 Audio Precision has developed a multi-tone test signal, which contains 32 tones from 15 Hz to 20 kHz, logarithmically spaced in frequency.
 This test signal sounds a bit like an out-of-tune pipe organ.
 It is basically the closest I can get to music with a deterministic test signal.
 Thus, I argue that this multi-tone signal should be used in an IMD test for the best correlation between measurements and perceived sound quality.

 I run this test at levels just below clipping (40 W, 8 Ω, which is also the 0 dB reference in the plot).
-Note that even the tallest IMD components are down at the -105 dBV level.
+Note that even the tallest IMD components are 132 dB below clipping level!
 This is likely why the Modulus-86 sounds transparent.
 This measurement shows that it does not add anything (or at least extremely little) to the source signal, even at levels just below clipping where the amplifier is working the hardest.
 Also note that the amplifier output is completely free of mains-related hum or noise.

 The Modulus-86 shows only a tiny amount of residual mains hum.
 Note that this measurement was taken with the amplifier board sitting unshielded on a lab bench, thus, actual performance once enclosed in a metal chassis is likely to be better.
 The plot below shows the noise floor of the amplifier when powered by a pair of well-regulated laboratory power supplies (HP 6643A).

 For completeness, I measured the amplitude response and gain flatness as shown below.